angelSDQ/CS-300-Portfolio/README.md

 **How did you approach the problem?
 Consider why data structures are important to understand.**

 I looked at what the program needed to do and then compared three structures for those jobs.
 A vector loads fast but you have to sort it every time you print.
 A hash table finds a course fast but doesn't stay in order.
 A binary search tree keeps everything sorted, so printing the list is easy and looking up a course is still quick.
-That comparison is the whole reason data structures matter — picking the right one makes the program faster and cleaner.
+That comparison is why data structures matter.
+Picking the right one makes the program faster and cleaner.
 I went with the binary search tree because it handled both things the task was asking for, and that's what I built in Project Two.

 **How did you overcome any roadblocks you encountered while going through the activities or project?**

 The hardest part wasn't the algorithms, it was reading the file.
 Parsing each line and checking that every prerequisite was an actual course took some trial and error.
-I fixed the prerequisite check by reading the file in two passes — one to collect all the course numbers, and one to check the prerequisites against them.
+I fixed the prerequisite check by reading the file in two passes, one to collect all the course numbers and one to check the prerequisites against them.
 When I got stuck I broke the code into smaller functions and tested them one at a time.

 **How has your work on this project expanded your approach to designing software and developing programs?**